Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-59-new-life.md

 That just made her wonder: why *not* take him up on his offer?
 A cub by the *Great Father himself* would be clever and strong, her cachet would skyrocket in the Commune... but she’d ultimately said no. At first he was surprised when she declined.
 Daar was used to having the pick of his mates and it was obvious why.
 That had stung his pride but much to his credit, he was graceful and good-natured about it.
 A lot of males took rejection quite hard but he shrugged it off, and even re-assured her that he understood, there were no hard feelings, and so on.

-That almost convinced her right there to change her mind say yes after all... but she wasn’t…she couldn’t…
+That almost convinced her right there to change her mind say yes after all... but she wasn’t... she couldn’t...

 And somehow, without her saying anything even remotely hinting at her fears... he understood.

 "Okay," he’d said when she had at last tried to give voice to what bothered her.
 "You don’ hafta say anythin’ more.
 I get it.
-But, uh…we can still flirt, right?
+But, uh... we can still flirt, right?
 An’ I can still show off ‘fer you?"

 "Well, I think you’d explode if you tried not to," she’d said wryly.
 She wasn’t going to say no to an ongoing opportunity for the *Great Father* to put on a show for her up close and personal, after all...

 Daar had duck-nodded sheepishly.
 "Honestly ‘yer not wrong.
 It’s fun!"

 After that he’d proceeded to make a huge smarmy playful fool of himself every time he visited.
 Thankfully, he did this with much less of his usual aggressive come-on routine, which could be... an *intense* experience, physically *and* emotionally.
 She understood why her fellow Sisters enjoyed that kind of male attention, and why he was so *good* at it, but for her it was just, way, way, *way* too much.
 But he backed off, which was wonderfully considerate of him.
-Males could get awfully pushy when attempting to woo a Female and he of course had more advantages than anyone else, so that he showed her such respect and deference was…
+Males could get awfully pushy when attempting to woo a Female and he of course had more advantages than anyone else, so that he showed her such respect and deference was...

 Leela chittered to herself in fond recollection.
 One day.
 If he was still interested.
 When the wartime memories weren’t quite so sharp, maybe.

 The evening had been pretty slow, which meant she’d have a lot of unsalable food at closing time.
 That always felt like a waste but Deathworld precautions against taint and spoilage made a lot of sense.
-It was why so many gaoian foods were pickled or preserved, after all….
+It was why so many gaoian foods were pickled or preserved, after all....

 A familiar scent reached her nose, cutting right through the nasal landscape of food, cooking oil, cleaning products and hot metal.